cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/Mission2.md

 ### Run the mission
 1. Run the mission and monitor the robot.
 2. When your robot cannot path through the buoys, change the flight mode to Manual and enter the buoy's exclusion zone.
-3. When you enter, the flight mode will automatically switch to hold for safety.
+3. When you enter, the flight mode will automatically switch to Hold for safety.
 Switch it back to Manual and drive through.
 4. When you exit the zone, change the flight mode back to Auto.
 5. After your mission is complete, try to come back through the channel.